Dipendra123456/godspeed-launchpad-portal/README.md

 - Carefully iterating the design and resolving visual issues—all within the **strict limit of just 5 prompts** available in Lovable’s free version.

 Every step was carefully considered, and each prompt was crafted to extract the maximum value.
 Despite this constraint, the final result is cohesive, functional, and visually engaging.

+## 🚀 How to Run It

+The site is deployed and can be accessed directly via the URL: https://lovable.dev/projects/c682b84f-458d-442c-992d-99142ca46ea0 no local installation needed.

 ## What technologies are used for this project?